 Why Won't a Hyundai Accelerate?

-Here are the most common problems that can prevent a Hyundai from accelerating or responding when you press the gas pedal.
+Here are the most common problems preventing a Hyundai from accelerating or responding when you press the gas pedal.

 Throttle Position Switch